LocalGovIMS/localgov-ims-website/backlog/index.markdown

 * Enanching data imports (including reversals)
 * Data outputs
 * Setting permissions based on a staff member’s role
-* Reporting
+* Reporting functionality

 Backlog items will be progressed as the beta development of the IMS continues.
-If you’d like to be involved in shaping these features, or adding to the development backlog please [get in touch with the IMS project team](/contact).
+If you’d like to be involved in shaping these features and adding to the development backlog please [get in touch with the IMS project team](/contacts).